 When it comes to virtual desktop infrastructure, administrators have a lot of choices.
-You may have wondered about the differences between VDI software options, remote display protocols or all the licenses out there.
+As a virtual desktop admin, you may have wondered about the differences among VDI software options, remote display protocols and all the licenses out there.
 In this series, we tackle some of the biggest head-scratchers facing VDI admins to help you get things straight.

 There are two main types of desktops you can deploy in a virtual desktop infrastructure (VDI): persistent and nonpersistent.
 So what's the difference?